 For a first-time home builder or renovator, a lot of these considerations might not be obvious, but a little forethought around the right windows and doors for you can save you a lot of money, time and stress in the long run.

 Here are 7 Things To Consider When Choosing Windows and Doors.

 Working out the flow of natural light is a big consideration when choosing your windows and doors.

-The amount of light you let in is determined by how big an opening is (most people know that), but you can also consider the type of light you want to let in.
-This refers to how light moves through your home during the day and the year and can be altered by orienting the opening faces north, south, east or west.
+The amount of light you let in is obviously determined by how big an opening is, but you can also consider the type of light you want to let in.
+This refers to how light moves through your home during the day and the year and can be altered by orienting the opening faces north, south, east, or west.